kavyakothari/growponics.github.io/README.md

 Full Stack E-Commerce App built with React, using Firebase and Stripe API, deployed with Visual Studio To view the app, visit:  [https://growponics-github-io.vercel.app/](https://growponics-github-io.vercel.app/)

+For now, new registered user data is saving in Firebase but the sign in button is not re-directing to the products page.
+Work is in progress for the same.

 ## Table of Contents

 * [Built With](#built-with)